-6.1 Instructional Standards

-- 6.1.1 Maintain and enhance quality instruction - 6.1.2 Focus on excellence - 6.1.3 Continue Quality Enhancement Plan (QEP) activities and prepare for Southern Association of Colleges and Schools (SACS) five-year interim review - 6.1.4 Diversity - 6.1.5 Evaluate and revise courses and programs according to community needs - 6.2 Adult Education - 6.2.1 Expand Adult Education - 6.3 Continuing Education and Workforce Training - 6.3.1 Enhance Continuing Education for greater service/visibility/revenue - 6.3.2 Enhance Workforce Training for greater service/visibility/revenue - 6.4 Workforce/Technical and Vocational Credit Programs - 6.4.1 Identify present and future workforce needs with special focus on high-demand, high-skill, and high-wage technical programs - 6.4.2 Create instructional programs based upon identified workforce needs and environmental scan of community - 6.4.3 Continually update and enhance technical programs through purchase of up-to-date training equipment, according to requests from instructors and recommendations from advisory committees - 6.5 Program and Curriculum Review and Development - 6.5.1 Maintain and strengthen transitional education - 6.5.2 Assess needs for full-time faculty in university transfer at all locations - 6.5.3 Offer critical life-skills training in addition to subject expertise - 6.5.4 Assess course offerings to optimize flexibility of delivery mode - 6.6 Distance Education - 6.6.1 Strengthen distance learning and other educational technologies - 6.7 Learning Resources - 6.7.1 Collaborate with instructors, staff and students to build information skills as an integral (embedded) part of course work - 6.7.2 Market the library to the college and to the community - 6.8 Implementation of baccalaureate degrees approved by State Board of Education and SACS
+- 6.1 Instructional Standards - 6.1.1 Maintain and enhance quality instruction. - 6.1.2 Focus on excellence. - 6.1.3 Continue Quality Enhancement Plan (QEP) activities and prepare for Southern Association of Colleges and Schools Commissions on Colleges (SACSCOC) five-year interim review. - 6.1.4 Evaluate and revise courses and programs according to community needs. - 6.2 Continuing Education and Workforce Training - 6.2.1 Enhance Continuing Education for greater service, visibility, and revenue. - 6.2.2 Enhance Workforce Training for greater service, visibility, and revenue. - 6.3 Workforce Programs - 6.3.1 Identify present and future workforce needs with a special focus on high-demand, high-skill, and high-wage technical programs. - 6.3.2 Create instructional programs based upon identified workforce needs and an environmental scan of the community. - 6.3.3 Continually update and enhance technical programs through the purchase of up-to-date training equipment according to requests from instructors and recommendations from advisory committees. - 6.4 Program and Curriculum Review and Development - 6.4.1 Maintain and strengthen transitional education. - 6.4.2 Assess needs for full-time faculty in university transfer courses at all locations. - 6.4.3 Offer critical life-skills training in addition to subject expertise. - 6.4.4 Assess course offerings to optimize the flexibility of delivery modes. - 6.5 Distance Education - 6.5.1 Strengthen distance learning and other educational technologies. - 6.6 Learning Resources - 6.6.1 Collaborate with instructors, staff, and students to build information skills as an integral, embedded part of course work. - 6.6.2 Market the Library to the College and to the community. - 6.7 Implement baccalaureate degrees approved by the State Board of Education and SACSCOC.